stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

 certificate, as different nodes could see different results when doing such queries.

-Nodes must not send an `SCPNomination` message until at least one of the `voted` or `accepted` fields is non-empty.
+Nodes must not send an `SCPNominate` message until at least one of the `voted` or `accepted` fields is non-empty.
 When these fields are both empty, a node that has the highest priority among its neighbors in the current round (and hence should be echoing its own votes) adds the higher-layer software's input value to its `voted` field.
-Nodes that do not have the highest priority wait to hear `SCPNomination` messages from the nodes whose nominations they are echoing.
+Nodes that do not have the highest priority wait to hear `SCPNominate` messages from the nodes whose nominations they are echoing.

-If a particular valid value `x` reaches quorum threshold in the messages sent by peers (meaning that every node in a quorum contains `x` either in the `voted` or the `accepted` field), then the node at which this happens moves `x` from its `voted` field to its `accepted` field and broadcasts a new `SCPNomination` message.
+If a particular valid value `x` reaches quorum threshold in the messages sent by peers (meaning that every node in a quorum contains `x` either in the `voted` or the `accepted` field), then the node at which this happens moves `x` from its `voted` field to its `accepted` field and broadcasts a new `SCPNominate` message.
 Similarly, if `x` reaches blocking threshold in a node's peers' `accepted` field (meaning every one of a node's quorum slices contains at least one node with `x` in its `accepted` field), then the node adds `x` to its